peter-g-wilson/yaesa/README.md

   - has support routines for message and bit queues.
 Statistics are collected to measure the performance of the queues and FIFOs and the incoming rate of data bits.
 * _**serial_io.c**_
   - has support routines for the 2nd UART where the message data is sent out over RS232 and data input can be received
-  - provide for non-blocking input from stdin using scheduled cvallbacks and polling
+  - provide for non-blocking input from stdin using scheduled callbacks and polling
   - the scheduled callbacks that poll stdin will interrupt on core 1, the same as the UART rx interrupt.
 * _**led_control.c**_
   - PWM for the Tiny 2040's three LEDs.
 The runtime overrides allow